National Data Exchange (N-DEx) System

 Regional Dispatchers: Increasing Officer Safety

-There are several methods available for authorized users to access N-DEx, including going through the Law Enforcement Enterprise Portal (LEEP) or through a direct portal interface from their agency’s system.
+There are several methods available for authorized users to access the N-DEx system, including going through the Law Enforcement Enterprise Portal (LEEP) or through a direct portal interface from their agency’s system.
+N-DEx partners with many organizations including Regional Information Sharing Systems (RISS), COPLINK, and the Law Enforcement Information Exchange (LInX) in order to provide flexible access options.